danubehack/2016_06_fluidhub/README.md

 FluidHub provides standard APIs for unified access via various front-end clients.

+# Members of the project team
+Roman Pickl and Fluidtime staff.

 #More Information
 More info can be found [here](https://www.fluidtime.com/en/fluidhub) and in todays [presentation](FluidHub_DanubeHack2_0.pdf).